openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Body

 <{{examples/request/request_object_client_id_did.json}}

-Note that to use DID-based identification and authentication, clients MUST be confidential clients, which is not always the case for the native app clients.

 `x509_dn`: the client id is a X.509 Distinguished Name (DN) [@!RFC5280].
 The request MUST be signed with the private key corresponding to the public key in the X.509 certificate.
 The X.509 certificate MUST be added to the request in one of the following JWS headers [@!RFC7515]: `x5c`, `x5t`, or `x5u`.
 The AS MUST validate the signature and the trust chain of the X.509 certificate.
 It is recommended to add the client's redirect URIs to the certificate.
 All Verifier metadata other than the public key MUST be obtained from the `client_metadata` or the `client_metadata_uri` parameter as defined in (#vp_token_request).